BrianSigafoos/hugo_site/content/2022-07-01-software-engineering-toolbox.md

 ## Best practices

 - [How to AI: Stop throwing away prompts.
 Start managing context.](/how-to-ai)
+- [Auto-format all changed files with one command, for your AI agent](/autoformat) -- Stop telling your AI agents how to auto-format your code.
+Give them one command that auto-formats all files correctly.
 - [Principles for engineers](/principles-for-engineers) -- Focus on delivering value to customers.
 Communicate proactively.
 Encourage critique.
 Take initiative.
 Debug scientifically.
 Practice habits.
 - [Code Review best practices](/code-review)
 - [Design Docs for software architecture review](/design-docs)